CeyLabs/Binance-AMA-TGBot-BE/README.md

 ## Admin Management

-Use `/grantadmin <tg_userid>` to promote a user to admin and `/revokeadmin <tg_userid>` to remove admin privileges.
-When replying to a user's message, the quoted user will also be granted or revoked without specifying an ID.
-These commands can only be executed by `super_admin` users.
+Use the role management commands to assign specific permissions to users.
+When replying to a user's message, the quoted user will also be granted the role without specifying an ID.
+Role management commands can only be executed by `super_admin` and `admin` users.

+**Role Hierarchy:**
+- `super_admin` - Full access to all features and user management
+- `admin` - Full AMA management access (create, edit, start, end, select winners, broadcast)
+- `editor` - Can edit announcements, start/end AMAs, and select winners
+- `host` - Can start/end AMAs and select winners (no creation or editing)
+- `regular` - No bot management access (can only participate in AMAs)

 User name and username fields are automatically kept in sync with Telegram when any command or AMA question is received.